hbctraining/Training-modules/Intermediate_shell/lessons/exploring_basics_mm.md

 ---

 ## Learning Objectives
-- Review basic commands in shell
+- This lesson briefly describes commands that will be used in this workshop.
+We are assuming that as an someone with a basic knowledge of *bash*, you are already familiar with most of these commands.

 ## The basics

-The following lesson briefly describes commands that will be used in this module.
-We assume that as an intermediate user of *bash* you are already familiar with these commands.
+Let's explore the contents of the data we just downloaded.

 ```bash
 $ ls -l ~/unix_lesson